gecio/gecio.github.io/docs/_optimist/guided_tour/step04/index.en.md

 export PATH="$HOME/.virtualenvs/openstack/bin/:$PATH"
 ```

-Now you check, if everything works.
+Now you can check if everything works.
 It should look like this:

 ```bash
 $ type -a openstack